JoKerDii/DS-FAS/docs/notes/questions1.md

   1. Formulate a probability model for the data.

+     For example, if the outcome is whether the user clicked the button or not, we are going to form a Bernoulli model.

   2. Decide on a prior distribution for the unknown model parameters.

      (Note: usually improper prior distribution lead to proper posterior distributions, but one needs to check.
 A proper prior distribution always leads to a proper posterior distribution.)